Westminster School | 3819 Gallows Road Annandale, VA 22003 | 703-256-3620

 As Headmaster, Mr. Glover maintains his involvement in all areas of school life, working closely with the administrative team, teaching staff, and maintenance crew.
 His standards of excellence guide every Westminster effort, from curriculum to house cleaning.
 He is a hands-on administrator who works closely with parents and teachers to guide each student along the path to success.

 Mr. Glover believes that the core purpose of education is to teach children about the scope and possibilities of their humanity, and that this can be best achieved person-to-person.
 For this reason, he strives to know and interact with the students.
 Every year, Mr. Glover takes direct responsibility for an 8th grade homeroom class, as well as teaching an enrichment class to all 8th graders.
+To Every year, Mr. Glover teaches an enrichment class to all 8th graders.
 In addition, he directs the 7th grade students in a Shakespeare play and the 8th grade students in a musical production.